xchwang1998/xchwang1998.github.io/_pages/about.md

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 One paper is accepted by **ISPRS GSW2023 (Geospatial Week), Cario, Eygpt** as Oral presentation.
 - *2022.09*: &nbsp;🎉🎉 Start to study in **State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing**.
-- *2022.05*: &nbsp;🎉🎉 A paper was accepted by **The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences**.
+- *2022.05*: &nbsp;🎉🎉 One paper was accepted by **The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences**.

 # 📝 Publications